cockroachdb/docs/v19.2/split-at.md

  `table_name`<br>`table_name @ index_name` | The name of the table or index that should be split.
  `select_stmt` | A [selection query](selection-queries.html) that produces one or more rows at which to split the table or index.

-## Viewing schema changes

-{% include {{ page.version.version }}/misc/schema-change-view-job.md %}

 ## Why manually split a range?

-The key-value layer of CockroachDB is broken into sections of contiguous key-space known as ranges.
+CockroachDB breaks data into ranges.
 By default, CockroachDB attempts to keep ranges below a size of 64MiB.
 To do this, the system will automatically [split](architecture/distribution-layer.html#range-splits) a range if it grows larger than this limit.
 For most use cases, this automatic range splitting is sufficient, and you should never need to worry about